groovyraccoon/Big-Data-Science-Engineering/README.md

 ---

+# Dataset

+The dataset used for this assignment is not included in the repository due to its large size.

+It was provided as part of the Big Data Systems Engineering course.

+To reproduce the assignment:
+- Obtain the dataset via https://www.kaggle.com/datasets/jiashenliu/515k-hotel-reviews-data-in-europe

 ## Notes
 - This project represents course assignments, not a finished product
 - The focus is on learning outcomes and applied understanding